H.R. 5469: SHINE for Autumn Act of 2025

 Who benefits from H.R.
 5469?

-State health departments and vital records offices
+State health departments and vital-records offices

-Doctors, nurses, and maternal health providers
+Doctors, nurses, and midwives

 Who is affected by H.R.
 5469?

-Pregnant women and their families
+Pregnant patients and their families

 Health care providers